microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/decisionItemPrincipalResourceMembership.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]
 [!INCLUDE [accessreviews-disclaimer-v2](../../includes/accessreviews-disclaimer-v2.md)]

-Every decision item in an access review represents a principal's membership's to a resource.
-This property represents details of the membership.
-Examples of this detail might be whether the principal has direct access or indirect access.
-To start with, this type has one property : membershipType which indicates the types of membership the principal has to the resource.
-Types of these memberships includes direct and indirect.
-In the future, it may include details like when this membership(link) was created, etc.
+Each decision in an access review represents a principal's access to a resource.
+A **decisionItemPrincipalResourceMembership** object exposes the details of the type of membership that the principal has to the resource that's associated with the [accessReviewInstanceDecisionItem](accessreviewinstancedecisionitem.md) object.
+For example, the principal can have direct or indirect access to the resource.

 ## Properties